Notes

 Professor Alphred Manx, distinguished mycologist and lecturer at the Crown Academy, was minutes ago forcibly removed from his Silton townhouse in a raid by the local Constabulary.

 He is accused of body snatching, manufacture of illicit substances, and tax evasion.
+A judge has approved cutters—hired from Tiber & Fellowes—to purge his home following the raid.

 Rewards + Defining Success